ibm-cloud-docs/cloud-databases/howto-provisioning.md

 * `backup_id`- A CRN of a backup resource to restore from.
 The backup must have been created by a database deployment with the same service ID.
 The backup is loaded after provisioning and the new deployment starts up that uses that data.
 A backup CRN is in the format `crn:v1:<...>:backup:<uuid>`.
 If omitted, the database is provisioned empty.
 * `version` - The version of the database to be provisioned.
 If omitted, the database is created with the most recent major and minor version.
 * `key_protect_key` - The CRN of a [Key Protect key](/docs/services/key-protect?topic=key-protect-view-keys), which is then used for disk encryption.
 A key protect CRN is in the format `crn:v1:<...>:key:<id>`.
 * `members_memory_allocation_mb` -  Total amount of memory to be shared between the database members within the database.
-For example, if the value is "6144" then the two database members get 6 GB of RAM between them, giving 2 GB of RAM per member.
-If omitted, the default value is used; "3072".
+For example, if the value is "6144", and there are three database members, then the deployment gets 6 GB of RAM total, giving 2 GB of RAM per member.
+If omitted, the default value is used for the database type is used.
 * `members_disk_allocation_mb` - Total amount of disk to be shared between the database members within the database.
-For example, if the value is "30720" then the  database members get 30 GB of disk between them, giving 10 GB of disk per member.
-If omitted, the default value is used; "3072".
+For example, if the value is "30720", and there are three members, then the deployment gets 30 GB of disk total, giving 10 GB of disk per member.
+If omitted, the default value for the database type is used.
 * ` members_cpu_allocation_count` - Enables and allocates the number of specified dedicated cores to your deployment.
 For example, to use two dedicated cores per member, use  "`members_cpu_allocation_count":"2"`.
 If omitted, the default value "Shared CPU" uses compute resources on shared hosts.
 * `service-endpoints` - Selects the types [Service Endpoints](/docs/services/cloud-databases?topic=cloud-databases-service-endpoints) supported on your deployment.
 Options are `public`, `private`, or `public-and-private`.
 If omitted, the default is `public`.